 The first step that we took to help Bonnie find her father was to talk to the older family member that actually remembered meeting Nicholas, and see what other details she might remember.

-- His first name and general pronunciation of his last name.
+- His first name and general (and also incorrect) pronunciation of his last name.

 - Where he lived (the city)